bhaaskara/InterviewQA/MyQA.md

 Azure key vault
     how to backup azure keyvalut
      by replicating across regions
+L3
+---
+whats the DR plan
+how do you design the production grade cluster
+	what are the question you ask different teams while designing what are the issues faced while upgrading the cluster
 ```

 1. How do you monitor the AKS cluster?